Government procurement: Latvia

 Government procurement in Latvia is regulated by the Public Procurement Law, effective 1 March 2017, and the Law on the Procurement of Public Service Providers, which came into effect on 1 April 2017.
 These laws transpose the EU procurement directives; one additional legal provision is that for supplier selection purposes, real estate tax debts are checked where tenderers are registered or permanently resident in Latvia.
-Public procurement opportunities are advertised on the Latvian Elektronisko Iepirkumu Sistēma (EIS) website.
+Public procurement opportunities are advertised on the Latvian Elektronisko Iepirkumu Sistēma (EIS) website, as well as in the Official Journal of the European Union when above the threshold values.

 The Procurement Monitoring Office within the Ministry of Finance oversees public procurement.
 A deposit for filing a review application with the Procurement Monitoring Office must be paid, calculated as 0.5% of the estimated contract value, but no more than €15,000 for construction work contracts or €840 for supply and public service contracts.

 Lithuania

-Public procurement in the Republic of Lithuania is overseen by the Public Procurement Office (Viešųjų pirkimų tarnyba), based in Vilnius, under its Director, Diana Vilytė.
+Public procurement in the Republic of Lithuania is overseen by the Public Procurement Office (Viešųjų pirkimų tarnyba), based in Vilnius, under its director, Diana Vilytė.